gardener/gardener/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>Domain is the external available domain of the Shoot cluster.
 This domain will be written into the
 kubeconfig that is handed out to end-users.
-Once set it is immutable.</p>
+This field is immutable.</p>
 </td>
 </tr>
 <tr>